DanielHalachev/ChaosRayTracer/README.md

-# Homework
+# Chaos Ray Tracer
-Source repository for the home work task of the members of the Chaos Ray Tracing course
+A fork of my ray tracer course project at Chaos.
+## Improvements
+- added texture support without using preprocessor macros
+- replaced dynamic polymorphism of textures with variants